 We hope to partner with these organisations because they have so much experience to share.

 According to Seyram Agemenya, ACBF Programme Coordinator, the workshops are part of a broader vision to transform Africa’s climate finance landscape.
+Each country emerged from the training with a national roadmap, forward-looking plans that align AU-GRAP’s thematic pillars with national development priorities.
+These roadmaps are expected to inform engagement with the Green Climate Fund, Adaptation Fund, and bilateral donors.

 This is just the beginning of engagement with country-level stakeholders around climate finance and the development of multiple programmes.
 Climate expert teams have been set up in all five countries to lead the implementation of the roadmaps developed during the training,